 And so, if the arrows landed in an area within 2-inches above the bullseye, you’ve to rotate the knob anticlockwise until you hear 40 clicks.

 Learning how to sight a crossbow is a matter of adjusting the sight or aim of a scope for wind and height.
 The process is all about calibrating sight, so you can hit the bullseye or game accurately after adjustment.
 Make sure you follow manufacturer’s manual, and you’ve at least four arrows, a tripod, an arrow rest and a non-moving target or bullseye.
 Sighting a crossbow is a time-consuming process, so you’ve to be patient.

-Related links > How to shoot a compound bow > The Best compound bows for hunting > The Best .308 rifles
+Related links > The Best .308 rifles